 Qualifying Reasons for Cancellation of your Holiday that fall within the NBD cancellation protection:

-Death, illness, bodily injury, pregnancy or childbirth providing pregnancy commences after the insurance is effected.
+Death, serious illness, serious bodily injury, pregnancy or childbirth providing pregnancy commences after the insurance is effected.
 Jury service, witness call.

-Travel restrictions relating to a pandemic event affecting either your or NBD.
+Travel restrictions relating to a pandemic event affecting either you or NBD.

 Redundancy, as long as the employment has been continuous with the same employer for at least two years.
 Cancellation of arranged leave in respect of a member of HM Forces or police.